commanderx16/x16-emulator/README.md

 	* ROM/RAM banking
 	* PS/2 keyboard
 	* SD card (SPI)
-* A 60 Hz interrupt is injected independently of the VIA settings.

 ## Missing Features

 * VERA
-	* Does not support IRQs
+	* Does not support raster IRQs (does support VSYNC though)
 	* Does not support the "CURRENT_FIELD" bit
 	* Does not sprite z-depth, collisions or limitations
 	* Only supports the first 16 sprites